-Configuring Traffic Optimization for HTTP (SharePoint), Encrypted MAPI, and Signed SMB/SMB2/SMB3
+Configuring traffic optimization for HTTP (SharePoint), encrypted MAPI, and signed SMB, SMB2, and SMB3

-In RiOS 7.0 or later, you can enable Kerberos authentication support for HTTP for SharePoint, encrypted MAPI, signed SMB, and signed SMB2.
+In RiOS 7.0 and later, you can enable Kerberos authentication support for HTTP for SharePoint, encrypted MAPI, signed SMB, and signed SMB2.
 To fully optimize signed SMB3 traffic, you must use RiOS 8.5 or later.
 When you enable the Kerberos setting on the server-side SteelHead, you enable the SteelHead to use the relevant domain user privileges and to access to the session key used by the client and server.